MaZyGer/Event-Framework/README.md

+Still in development.
+Name or other things can get changed.

 # Event-Framework

 Event Framework is Event-Based-ScriptableObject Framework which allows to make fast and easy way to communicate between multiple components.